-Fred L. Hite, 52, has served as our Chief Financial Officer since February 2015 and as a director since August 2015.
+Fred L. Hite, 53, has served as our Chief Financial Officer since February 2015, and Chief Operating Officer since June 2020, and as a director since August 2015.
 Prior to joining our company, from 2004 through 2014, Mr. Hite served as the Chief Financial Officer and Investor Relations Officer of Symmetry Medical Inc., or Symmetry, a company previously listed on the New York Stock Exchange.
 Prior to joining Symmetry, Mr. Hite spent 13 years with General Electric Corporation in a variety of financial positions and areas including commercial, manufacturing, sourcing and services.
 Mr. Hite earned a Bachelor of Science in Finance from the Indiana University Kelley School of Business.
 We believe Mr. Hite's financial acumen and public company management experience qualify him to serve on our board of directors.

-Bryan W. Hughes, 42, has served as a director since 2012.
+Bryan W. Hughes, 43, has served as a director since 2012.
 Mr. Hughes is the Managing Director and Group Head of Medical Technology Investment Banking at P&M Corporate Finance, LLC, an investment bank providing merger and acquisition services to companies throughout North America and Europe, a position he has held since 2008.
+Mr.

-Mr. Hughes earned a B.B.A. with an emphasis in Finance and Accounting from the Stephen M. Ross School of Business at the University of Michigan.
+Hughes earned a B.B.A. with an emphasis in Finance and Accounting from the Stephen M. Ross School of Business at the University of Michigan.
 Mr. Hughes is a licensed securities representative, holding Series 7 and 63 registrations.
 We believe Mr. Hughes's experience advising private and public medical technology companies in strategic, financial and transaction related matters qualifies him to serve on our board of directors.

-Samuel D. Riccitelli, 61, has served as a director since December 2017.
-Mr. Riccitelli, currently an independent consultant, most recently served as Chief Executive Officer of Pathnostics, a diagnostics company focused on improving antibiotic stewardship through better diagnosis and treatment selection for patients suffering from urinary tract infections.
-From November 2017 to December 2019, Mr. Riccitelli served as Chairman of the Board of Directors of Precipio, Inc. (Nasdaq: PRPO).
+Samuel D. Riccitelli, 62, has served as a director since December 2017.
+Mr. Riccitelli, since November 2020, has served as a board director for Biocept, Inc. (Nasdaq: BIOC), a cancer focused molecular diagnostic company.
+From 2019 to 2020 he served as Chief Executive Officer of Pathnostics, a privately-owned infectious disease diagnostics company.
+From 2017 to 2019, Mr. Riccitelli served as Chairman of the Board of Directors of Precipio, Inc. (Nasdaq: PRPO).
 From 2012 to 2017, Mr. Riccitelli served as President and Chief Executive Officer and a Director of Signal Genetics, Inc., a publicly traded molecular diagnostic company that was ultimately sold to Miragen Therapeutics, Inc. Mr. Riccitelli was also previously the Executive Vice President and Chief Operating Officer of Genoptix, Inc., a publicly traded diagnostic company that was sold to Novartis in 2011.
 We believe Mr. Riccitelli's extensive experience with healthcare companies, particularly emerging companies, qualifies him to serve on our board of directors.

-Mark C. Throdahl, 69, has served as our President and Chief Executive Officer since January 2011 and as a director since 2009.
+Mark C. Throdahl, 70, has served as our Chief Executive Officer since January 2011, and President until June 2020, and as a director since 2009.
 Prior to joining our company, Mr. Throdahl served from 2008 to 2009 as a Group President of Zimmer Holdings, Inc., a worldwide leader in orthopedic implants.
 Mr. Throdahl previously served from 2001 to 2007 as the Chief Executive Officer and Director of Consort Medical plc in London, United Kingdom.
 During a 13 year career at Becton Dickinson & Co., he served as Senior Vice President of the Drug Delivery sector and President of Nippon Becton Dickinson in Tokyo.
 Mr. Throdahl began his career at Mallinckrodt, Inc. Mr. Throdahl is a graduate of Princeton University and earned an MBA from Harvard Business School.
 We believe Mr. Throdahl's leadership of both large organizations and growing businesses qualifies him to serve on our board of directors.